illini-motorsports/wiki-user-adder/README.md

 ## Setup

 1. Enable Remote API access on the wiki.
 This should be disabled when not using the script - even though the API requires authentication, for best security practices it should not be accessible normally.
-This can be done in *Confluence administration --> Further Configuration*
+This can be done in *Confluence administration --> Further Configuration*.
+You will also have to temporarily disable  "Secure administrator sessions" in *Confluence administration --> Security Configuration*. **Remember to reset these settings back to their defaults after running the script!**

 2. Download this repo to your computer, and install the dependencies: